kacos2000/WindowsTimeline/README.md

 [SQLiteStudio](https://sqlitestudio.pl/index.rvt) as well as [SQLite Expert Pro with the JSON1 extension](http://www.sqliteexpert.com/extensions/)

-Full [Documentation in pdf](WindowsTimeline.pdf) and analysis of the database and its entries.
+Full [Documentation](WindowsTimeline.pdf) and analysis of the database and its entries.